Page 216

 GPT

-The noise of engines and dockside clowning pushes Jaugeline inward, where departure becomes less a logistics event than the threshold of a dream she wants the voyage to justify.
+The noise of engines and dockside clowning pushes Jaqueline inward, where departure becomes less a logistics event than the threshold of a dream she wants the voyage to justify.

-Animal and Jiven Joe remain loud and social, but Jaugeline's consciousness begins to detach from the crowd.
-The result is a page where outer machinery and inner softness coexist uneasily just before the ship truly moves.
+Animal and Jiven Joe remain loud and social, but Jaqueline's consciousness begins to detach from the crowd.
+The result is a page where outer machinery, theatrical joking, and inner softness coexist uneasily just before the ship truly moves.

 Claude